 If you intend to make an application, we recommend you consult the Home Office’s guidance for applicants for more detailed guidance on your own individual application and circumstances.

 What if I don’t meet the criteria?

-Applications for Tier 1 (Exceptional Talent) visas in architecture will be assessed by the RIBA against our published eligibility criteria, which relies on an evidence-based application process.
+Applications for Global Talent visas in architecture will be assessed by the RIBA against our published eligibility criteria, which relies on an evidence-based application process.
 If your application or the evidence provided fail to meet the criteria we are unable to recommend endorsement.
 All applicants are therefore advised to read the full eligibility criteria before applying.

 If an application for endorsement is unsuccessful and the applicant thinks that a mistake has been made, they can ask for a review of this decision (known as an ‘endorsement review’).
 Full guidance on endorsement reviews can be found in the Home Office’s guidance for applicants.

 If the Home Office refuses a stage 2 application, the applicant can request a review of this decision (known as an ‘administrative review’).
 More information about administrative reviews can be found on the GOV.UK website.